-Sales and marketing expense increased by 67%, or \$86.1 million, for the year ended December 31, 2022, as compared to the same period in 2021.
-The increase was primarily due to \$81.1 million of higher personnel-related expenses from a 90% growth in headcount as a result of our efforts to improve customer experience, to provide 24/7 support along with a field service desk for installers and Enphase system owners globally, and to support our business growth in the United States and international expansion in Europe.
-In addition, annual retention programs for employees also resulted in the increase in total compensation costs, including stock-based compensation.
-The increase in sales and marketing expense for the year ended December 31, 2022, as compared to the same period in 2021, was also attributable to \$8.9 million of higher amortization costs related to intangible assets acquired through business combinations and \$8.4 million of higher professional services and facility costs to support our business growth.
-This increase was partially offset by a decrease of \$12.3 million in the advertising costs and marketing expenses.
+Sales and marketing expense increased by 8%, or \$16.7 million, in the year ended December 31, 2023, as compared to the same period in 2022.
+The increase was primarily due to \$12.3 million of higher personnel-related expenses from a growth in headcount as a result of our efforts to improve customer experience, to provide 24/7 support along with a field service desk for installers and Enphase system owners globally, and to support our business expansion globally.
+The increase in sales and marketing expense in the year ended December 31, 2023, as compared to the same period in 2022, was also attributable to \$3.2 million of higher professional services, advertising costs and equipment costs to support our business expansion and \$1.2 million provision for doubtful accounts.